EdidiongEsu/Databricks_earthquake/README.md

 ## Contact
-Please reach out to me on [LinkedIn](https://www.linkedin.com/in/edidiong-esu-1942a2129/) for thoughts and/or issues encountered during reproduction of project.
+Please reach out to me on [LinkedIn](https://www.linkedin.com/in/edidiong-esu-1942a2129/) for thoughts and/or issues encountered during the reproduction of this project.
 Let's chat! :star:.

 **Happy Coding!** :computer: